 What Constitutes “Doing Business” in a State?

-- Holding business meetings in the state: Some states may consider your company to be “doing business” if you regularly hold meetings, such as board meetings, in the state.
+- Holding business meetings in the state: Some states consider your company active if you hold regular meetings, including board meetings, within the state.

 - Isolated transactions: Conducting a one-time sale or contract in a state may not require you to register.